- Have you always written?

 Is there any connection between The Dark Trilogy and your other fiction?

 Sometimes!
 In The Trilogy – a work that is in part autobiographical – I created a literary alter ego and he comes to life again as one of the two main characters in my forthcoming novel.
-Some of the minor characters also see their stories extended in a number of the short stories in the collection that is yet to be published.
+Some of the minor characters also see their stories extended in a number of the short stories in the collection published in 2023.
 I rather like the idea of recognising a name and discovering their back story a year or two after you first met them in another book.
 The long short story at the end of the collection – almost a novella – ‘A Writer’s Life’ also revisits some of the autobiographical story from The Dark Trilogy and creates a further fiction around that!

 What do you do when you are not writing?